 Add the vanilla extract, if using.
 Gradually add in the dry ingredients of flour and salt, if using, mixing just until a soft dough forms.

 Bake the shortbread.
 Last, press dough gently into the prepared baking pan, flattening it across the top as much as possible.

 Use the tines of a fork to prick the shortbread dough to help prevent bubbling during baking.
-Bake for about 25-30 minutes, until the edges are just beginning to turn pale golden brown.
+Bake at 350F for about 25-30 minutes, until the edges are just beginning to turn pale golden brown.